Rhys M. Thomas: International career

 Thomas made appearances at three different levels for Wales, beginning at Under-19 level while still playing for Newport RFC Youth.
 Following his displays for Newport RFC, Thomas was included in the Wales Under-21 side and played a big part in Wales winning the U-21 six nations in his final year of U21s.
 He was also selected for the world cup dream team as best tight head, the only Northern Hemisphere player to be selected in that team.

 In 2006, Thomas made his debut for the Wales national rugby union team, coming on as a replacement for Adam Jones in the 57th minute of a match against Argentina on 17 June 2006.
 Due to Injury it was to be 14 months before Thomas made another appearance for the national team, again as a substitute, but this time in a 62–5 defeat by England.
 During the 2007–2008 season he made a further 3 appearances for Wales, starting as a prop in the autumn international against South Africa on 24 November 2007, against Italy in the 6 Nations on 23 February 2008 and against South Africa at the Loftus Versfeld Stadium on 14 June 2008.

 Retirement

 In April 2012 Thomas retired from rugby following a heart attack during training and subsequent emergency operation.

+Personal life

+Thomas has four children.
+He was fitted with a left ventricular assist device by 2014 and returned to South Africa in 2024, where he received a heart transplant in 2026.